pdfdotco/n8n-nodes-pdfco/README.md

 ### 1.0.4
 - AI Invoice Parser: Added support for custom field extraction, enabling more flexible and tailored data parsing.
 - Added user-friendly descriptions for all PDF.co modules to help users better understand each feature's capabilities

+### 1.0.5
+- Search PDF/Convert From PDF: Added support for the Inline option, enabling direct file output
+- Barcode Generator: Resolved an issue affecting barcode generation functionality.
+- Updated description links to point to new dedicated documentation